catks/djin/README.md

 ## TODO

-1. Enable multiple -f options to merge configuration between files
-2. Option to export tasks to Makefile
+1. Option to export tasks to Makefile
-3. djin-export docker image to create and sync makefiles
+2. djin-export docker image to create and sync makefiles
-4. include a key option to add tasks in git repositories files (maybe with a local cache)

 ## Contributing